||10th October 2021

 The Catford Hill Climb Classic - 'The Oldest Continuing Cycle Race in the World'

 The challenge is Yorks Hill, near Sevenoaks, Kent.
 A 707 yard climb with an average gradient of 12.5%, with two stretches of 25% which requires an all-out lung bursting effort to get up the climb.
 The current record of 1 minute 47.6 seconds was set by Phil Mason (San Fairy Ann CC) in 1983 and despite the inducement of various special prizes has not been broken for over 30 years!
-The San Fairy Ann CC, Phil's club offered to donate £250 to the rider who broke Phil's record on the 30th Anniversary of his record breaking ride - but it still remains.
+The San Fairy Ann CC, Phil's club is offering to donate 250 UK Pounds to the rider who breaks Phil's record - but it still remains.
 It is often felt that the record will stand the test of time as it was set in the year of the 'great storm' - hence that year there were very few trees on the hill and so, any 'tailwind' assisted the riders!
 But this is not true and Phil set it on a different year to the great storm!

 This is not only a sporting spectacle viewed by many hundreds but is also a social occasion providing an opportunity for an annual cyclist's 'get together'.